Lorentzian Einstein metrics with prescribed conformal infinity: Peeling off the metric

 \section{Peeling off the metric}

-Throughout we will use the notation $\ball_R$ for the $n$-dimensional ball centered at~$0$ of radius~$R$, dropping the subscript in the case of the unit ball.
-The defining function $x$ will be a $C^\infty$ positive function on the $\ball$ that vanishes to first order at the boundary.
-For $R$ close to~$1$, this ensures that one can take $x$ as a coordinate in the annulus

-To parametrize $\cA$ we will always take coordinates $(x,\te)$, where $\te=(\te^1,\dots,\te^{n-1})$ are local coordinates in the sphere~$\es$.
-Since a weakly asymptotically AdS metric is only problematic in a neighborhood of the boundary, these will be the most convenient coordinates to carry out the key estimates that will be needed in this paper.
+Throughout the defining function $x$ will be a $C^\infty$ positive function on $\bola$ that vanishes to first order at the boundary, which ensures that one can take it as a coordinate in a certain neighborhood of the boundary $\bdry$ in $ \bola$, which we will denote by $\cA$.
+To parametrize $\cA$ we will always take coordinates $(x,\te)$, where $\te=(\te^1,\dots,\te^{n-1})$ are local coordinates on~$\bdry$.
+Since the analysis of the equation $Q(g)=0$ is only problematic in a neighborhood of the boundary, these are the most convenient coordinates to carry out the key estimates that are needed in this paper.

-Let us denote by $\cS^2$ the space of symmetric covariant $2$-tensors in $I\times\oball$, with $I:=(-T_0,T_0)$ an interval.
-In the following proposition we provide a convenient decomposition of this space at any point close to, or lying on, the conformal boundary $I\times\pd\ball$. {\em Throughout the section, we will assume that $g$ is a weakly asymptotically AdS metric.}
+Let us start with some preliminary results that we will need to prove the main result of this section.
+Here we denote by $\cS^2$ the space of symmetric covariant $2$-tensors on $I\times\obola$.
+In the following proposition we provide a convenient decomposition of this space at any point close to, or lying on, the boundary $I\times\bdry$. {\em Throughout the section, we will assume that $g$ is a weakly asymptotically AdS metric.}

 \begin{proposition} In $I\times\ocA$, the space of symmetric tensors can be decomposed as

 where

 \end{proposition} \begin{proof} Since the $1$-form $dx$ does not vanish in $I\times\ocA$, it is easy to check that $\cV_i^g\cap \cV_j^g=\{0\}$ if $i\neq j$ and that the dimensions of the spaces $\cV_j^g$ at each point of $I\times \ocA$ are